-In FY 2016, the government began implementing the requirements of new standards related to the reporting for Inventory and Related Property and PP&E. These standards are available to each reporting entity once per line item addressed in the standard.
+In FY 2016, the government began implementing the requirements of new standards related to the reporting for inventory and related property, net and general PP&E. These standards are available to each reporting entity once per line item addressed in the standard.
 The standards being implemented are: